Business Mentor, Consultant And Trainer

 4th May 2018 From India, Delhi

-Number of seats in the travel bus or aeroplane is the capacity.
-Now suppose if the aeroplane is filled with the 50% or 100% capacity, requirement of the number of cabin crew or grounds crew remains same.
+A number of seats in the travel bus or aeroplane are examples of the capacity.
+Now suppose if the aeroplane is filled with the 50% or 100% capacity, the requirement of the number of cabin crew or grounds crew remains the same.
 It does not change.
 As far as travel bus is concerned, whether 50% of the seats are booked or 100% booked, the driver and conductor remain the same.

 To improve the capacity utilisation, or to avoid the loss of capacity when the services are rendered, it is important to get the repeat business by the customers.
 Repeat business depends provided the service-providing company is able to develop loyal customers.
 Higher the loyalty, higher is not just the repeat business but referral business too.
 However, loyalty cannot be developed overnight.
 It requires sustained efforts to provide quality services consistently.
 Timeliness and flawlessness in providing the services matters lot.
 Again, this is possible provided the staff who are involved in providing the services are taught the processes and variation in the processes if any, is measured.

 Another factor of improving capacity utilisation is asset utilisation.
 Improving the asset utilisation is possible provided the assets are movable or portable.
-How many airmiles airplane travels in 24 hours, decides the utilisation of the airplane, which in turn is nothing but measurement of asset utilisation.
+How many air-miles an aeroplane travels in 24 hours, decides the utilisation of the aeroplane, which in turn is nothing but a measurement of asset utilisation.

 There is a limited scope to improve asset utilisation in hospital or movie hall.
-Number of beds is the capacity in the hospital and number of seats in the is the capacity in the movie hall.
+The number of beds is the capacity in the hospital and the number of seats in the is the capacity in the movie hall.
 Both the service providers can plan to increase the capacity utilisation but both the services are immovable hence there is a limit for asset utilisation.

-Lastly, quality of the services improves the brand image and it helps to generate the additional business.
+Lastly, the quality of the services improves the brand image and it helps to generate the additional business.
 This additional business helps in further expansion of the services.
 Expansion of the services lowers the backend costs.
-This reduction in turn improves the HCROI.
+This reduction, in turn, improves the HCROI.

 Hope the above clarification is sufficient to you.